TamaHills/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b)

 The outer loop will take n passes to complete.
-The inner loop with take n / 2 passes.
-This will run in O(n^2) time
+The inner loop with take log n passes.
+This will run in O(n log n) time

 c)